async-graphql/async-graphql/docs/en/src/context.md

 ## Store Data

-Inside the `Context` you can put global data, like environnement variables, db connection pool, whatever you may need in every query.
+Inside the `Context` you can put global data, like environment variables, db connection pool, whatever you may need in every query.

 The data must implement `Send` and `Sync`.